Lisa Lapointe – Interview

-Maji, original pencil on paper by Lisa Lapointe – the largest work to be exhibited at our forthcoming exhibition Behind The Sun.
+Maji, original pencil on paper by Lisa Lapointe (1700mm x 1140).
+The largest work to be exhibited at our forthcoming exhibition Behind The Sun.
 This spectacular work measures almost two metres across.
 Phenomenal!

 While Lisa's work translates beautifully in her digital prints, I've been keen to get my hands on some of her originals which can measure up to almost two metres wide!
 Her original drawings reveal a fascinating, labour-intensive technique in which rich pigment is built up with fine measured pencil strokes, saturating the paper from edge to edge.

 Lisa's labour-intensive technique uses coloured pencil to spectacular effect in her large scale drawings.

 This meticulous process combined with Lisa's bold sense of design allows her to produce works that make strong graphic statements while also being full of texture and nuance.
 As she says, the results are "chaotic yet serene".

 Panther by Lisa Lapointe.
 Original pencil drawing on paper (1100mm x 900mm).
 To be exhibited at her forthcoming exhibition Behind the Sun.